jprante/elasticsearch-knapsack/README.md

 If Elasticsearch can not write to the path, an error message will appear, and no export will take place.
 You can force overwrite with the parameter `overwrite=true`

+## Export split by byte size

+You can create multiple archive files with the parameter `bytes`

+    curl -XPOST 'localhost:9200/test/_export?path=/tmp/myindex.bulk&bytes=10m'

+This creates `myindex.bulk`, `1.myindex.bulk`, `2.myindex.bulk` ... where all archive files are around 10 megabytes.

 ## Renaming indexes and index types